Understanding The Dangers of Roof Mold

 Microorganisms (such as bacteria) are often the primary colonizers of newly created environments.
 They colonize what initially appear to be inhospitable substrates such as bare rock, glacier surfaces, and even the exterior of the International Space Station

-The next microorganism to arrive are the Lichens, organisms formed from a symbiotic relationship between fungi and algae.
+The next microorganisms to arrive are the Lichens, organisms formed from a symbiotic relationship between fungi and algae.
 Well, our roofs and building exteriors could be called inhospitable substrates, and these extremophile bacteria are colonizing them at alarming rates.

 Electron microscopic image of lichen